-South San Francisco, California April 22, 2021

-You are cordially invited to attend the meeting in person.
+South San Francisco, California April 27, 2022 You are cordially invited to attend the Annual Meeting virtually via live audio webcast.
 Whether or not you expect to attend the meeting, please complete, date, sign and return the proxy card mailed to you, or vote over the telephone or the internet as instructed in these materials, as promptly as possible in order to ensure your representation at the meeting.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
-Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.
+Stockholders who attend the virtual Annual Meeting should follow instructions at www.virtualshareholdermeeting.com/ATRA2022 to vote online during the Annual Meeting.
+Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the virtual Annual Meeting, you must follow the instructions from that record holder.